awsdocs/aws-cdk-guide/doc_source/cli.md

 ## Specifying credentials and region<a name="cli-environment"></a>

-The CDK Toolkit needs to know your AWS credentials and the AWS region into which you are deploying, not only for deployment operations but also to retrieve context values during synthesis\.
+The CDK Toolkit needs to know your AWS account credentials and the AWS region into which you are deploying, not only for deployment operations but also to retrieve context values during synthesis\.
 Together, your account and region make up the *environment*\.

 **Important**
 We strongly recommend against using your main AWS account for day\-to\-day tasks\.
 Instead, create a user in IAM and use its credentials with the CDK\.